 After an early career engaged in working on nondescript modernist schemes Russell Taylor found there were clients interested in commissioning the sort of architecture he wanted to design: beautiful buildings having a sense of continuity with the past.
 He worked with Classicists Robert Chitham at Chapman Taylor Partners, and for a short period, with John Simpson before joining a traditionalist practice Carden & Godfrey where he was made a partner.
 In 2005 he founded Russell Taylor Architects a practice with offices in London and Cornwall.

-His designs and projects have received a number of awards and been widely published.
-He is active in influential organizations including INTBAU, ICTP and the Institute of Classical Architecture.
-He is a trustee of the Georgian Group.
+His designs and projects have received a number of awards and have been widely published.
+He is active in influential organisations including INTBAU as an ICTP member and the Institute of Classical Architecture.
+He is also a trustee of the Georgian Group.

 Notable previous projects by Russell Taylor include: Crosby Hall on Cheyne Walk, in Chelsea, a great Tudor style house; a Classical education centre for the Royal College of Physicians in Regents Park; the St Joseph’s and Cardinal Newman Chapels in the London Oratory; the September 11th Memorial in Grosvenor Square, made in green oak; and Newham Farm, a large house in Cornwall built of slate, rubblestone and granite.